Veterans and Asbestos Exposure

 U.S. veterans are at an especially high risk of mesothelioma, a cancer caused by asbestos exposure.
 Every military branch relied on asbestos from the 1930s to the early 1980s because this mineral was cheap to buy and resistant to fire and heat.
 Asbestos-containing products could be found in military bases, buildings, equipment, planes, ships, vehicles, and other assets.

-The military was unaware of the dangers of asbestos because manufacturers withheld this information from the government, private industries, and the general public.
+The military was unaware of this mineral’s dangers as makers of asbestos-based products withheld the facts from the government, private industries, and the general public.